 Did your baby’s first bath go as you planned?
-Maybe you imagined giving your little baby a soothing bath and wrapping them up all nice and cuddly afterwards.
+Maybe you imagined giving your little baby a soothing bath and wrapping them up all nice and cuddly afterward.
 Surely you didn’t imagine that you’d be wondering why your baby hates baths?

 In reality, if you wound up with a screaming baby and a traumatic experience, it can be easy to think you’re doing something wrong.